-The CCB is a tax-free, monthly payment made to eligible Canadian families.
+The CCB is a tax-free monthly payment made to eligible Canadian families.
 If you are married or living common-law with children, or are a single parent, you are eligible to receive the benefit for every child under the age of 18.
-Previous incarnations of the CCB have had many names: baby bonus, family allowance, Child Tax Benefit, Canada Child Tax Benefit, but the purpose has remained the same – to help Canadian families with the cost of raising children.
+Previous incarnations of the CCB have had many names: baby bonus, family allowance, Child Tax Benefit (CTB), Canada Child Tax Benefit (CCTB), but the purpose has remained the same – to help Canadian families with the cost of raising children.

 How Does the CCB Work?

-Each year, your annual CCB benefit is established by the CRA when your previous year’s income is assessed Providing that you file your taxes by April 30th, your new monthly payment will begin in July and continue for 12 months until the following June.
-For example, your monthly CCB payments from July 2020 to June 2021 will be based on your family’s net income in 2019.
+Each year, your annual CCB benefit is established by the CRA when your previous year’s income is assessed.
+Providing that you file your taxes by April 30th, your new monthly payment will begin in July and continue for 12 months until the following June.
+For example, your monthly CCB payments from July 2021 to June 2022 will be based on your family’s net income in 2020.
 If you haven’t filed your taxes, your CCB benefit cannot be paid.
 The amount you receive will depend on the following factors:

 - Adjusted family net income

 - number of children who live with you

 - any related provincial benefits where you live